-Picture this: a practice has invested in a dental marketing agency to increase new patients.
+Picture this: a practice has invested in a healthcare marketing agency to increase new patients.
 The marketing agency deploys a handful of different marketing tactics and the phone begins to ring.
 And ring.
 And ring.

 This situation actually happened a few years ago.
-The dentist’s goal was to increase new patient numbers by 20 each month.
+The doctor’s goal was to increase new patient numbers by 20 each month.
 In that first two weeks, 20 new inquiries came in by phone.
 But the staff was all out of the office; the practice was closed for an extended holiday.
 What’s worse, no one returned the patient calls upon reopening.

 In other practices, someone untrained in customer service answers the phones.
 Basic service acumen is the foundation for a great patient experience right from the get-go.
-The most successful dentists take smooth operations even more seriously.
+The most successful doctors take smooth operations even more seriously.

 As for finances, here is another scenario: a practice has seen encroaching competition and an aging surrounding community, leading to fewer young families entering the practice.
 As a direct result, production has slowly declined over a 5-year period.
 Cash flow is strained, the doctor regularly struggles to make payroll and has over the years taken home less and less pay.
 The doctor takes a $30,000 loan to invest in marketing, thinking that will solve the issue.